-A very simple and sleek user interface like above will come up and now you need to create an account for your data to be saved on cloud.
+A very simple and sleek user interface like above will come up and now you need to create an account for your data to be saved on the cloud.

 Based on the category Credit Card, General and password, you will get the screen.
-If you click Password then you will get following screen.
+If you click Password then you will get the following screen.
 Fill all of your information and click tick mark above in right corner.

 Congratulation!
 You have successfully saved your first entry.
 With the Zero-Knowledge system, the entry will now be automatically saved to the cloud.
 Even the server that saves the entry has no idea what data it contains.
 Before you use Encryptr, there is one thing you should keep in mind.
 On its website, the crypto framework mentions – Although we have had two audits, Crypton has changed in the interim, and we are waiting to begin a supplementary audit on the most recent code.
 You use it at your own risk.